Fulham Greats #1 - Bobby Zamora: The Forward

-Despite finding the back of row Z as well as the back of the net, Bobby Zamora etched his name into Fulham’s ever-growing list of legends during his four-year tenure at The Cottage.
+Despite finding the back of row Z as well as the back of the net, Bobby Zamora etched his name into Fulham’s ever-growing list of legends during his four-year tenure at Craven Cottage.

 He signed for the club in July 2008 alongside his West Ham United teammate John Pantsil for a joint fee of £6.3 million, looking to develop his resumé at a third London club.

-As Hodgson searched for a suitable replacement to fill the American's boots, its was Zamora who fit the bill for a player the Fulham boss was quoted as saying by The Guardian as "a talented striker who not only has a desire to score goals but always looks to involve the rest of the team with his intelligent play" upon his signing in 2008.
+As Hodgson searched for a suitable replacement to fill the American's boots, it was Zamora who fitted the bill - a player the Fulham boss was quoted as saying by The Guardian as "a talented striker who not only has a desire to score goals but always looks to involve the rest of the team with his intelligent play" upon his signing in 2008.

 A debut to forget, a career to remember